 If you aren’t that brave here are some other, more doable suggestions.

 Just type in a few keywords in the search engine at the top of the page.
-(I suggest using your city and something that interest you).
+(Like your city and something that interest you).
 Within the results will be a subsection called Groups.
-Check out their pages and show up to some of their events.
+Check out their pages and go to some events.

 Exploit Your Pet